 For fee-based sharing, software for bulk payments has not been written.
 This awaits specific design input from companies wishing to bulk-bill and bulk-pay.
 This means no matter how many substances are involved, payment is collected only for those which appear in your mixtures.
 The mechanism is exactly the same as described above for ad hoc data sharing.

-The same "discuss and agree" principles apply to third parties wrapping each other's SDSs with their information.
+The same "discuss and agree" principles apply to third parties wrapping each other's SDSs with contact information.
 As with shared data there are two licensing options - fee or free - and the scope is similarly company-wide or by Division.

 The relationship is subject to the same strong checks and balances mentioned above.